 Wealth Planning

-As your savings start to build, you will be able to use these perhaps to make a deposit on a house for you or your children, or even start to contribute more to your pension to enable you to be financially secure in the future.
-Many banks and financial planners will be able to give you advice and guidance on how your savings can be put to work to generate additional income or capital to help you further with your short-term and long-term goals.
+As your savings start to build, you will be able to use the money for things like making a deposit on a house for your family or beginning to contribute more to your pension, enabling you to be more financially secure in the future.
+Many banks and financial planners will be able to give you advice and guidance on how your savings can be put to work to generate additional income or capital to help you further your short-term and long-term goals.

 Estate Planning

-A good financial plan is also concerned with what happens to your money after you pass away.
-New parents should update their will, trust, and beneficiary designations as soon as their child is born to reflect changing wishes.
+A good financial plan also considers what happens to your money after you pass away.
+New parents should update their will, trust and beneficiary designations as soon as their child is born to reflect changing wishes.
+For more information on wills and estate planning, see the article opposite.

 Related Articles